squidfunk/mkdocs-material/docs/reference/admonitions.md

 ### Collapsible blocks

-If the [Details] extension is enabled and an admonition is started with `???` instead of `!!!`, the admonition is rendered as a collapsible block with a small marker on the right side.
+When [Details] is enabled and an admonition block is started with `???` instead of `!!!`, the admonition is rendered as a collapsible block with a small toggle on the right side.

 _Example_: